-Romance has been compared to pornography, in that both affect the way one sex views the other.
+Romance has been compared to pornography in that both affect how one sex views the other.
 While it may be true that some people need sex to make it through the day, most readers do not read romance for sex alone.

-There are various steam levels in romance, from merely chaste kisses to hardcore erotica.
+Romance has various steam levels, from merely chaste kisses to hardcore erotica.
 Sex is an aspect of romance; it does not define it.

 Detractors of the genre claim it creates unrealistic expectations for women in relationships.
 Men cannot possibly live up to the standards of the hunky, heroic, alpha male protagonists.

 Strangely, these criticisms are not generally made about other kinds of fiction.
 Superheroes, detectives, warriors, wizards, spies in action thrillers, all these tropes are fantastical.
-Yet few are concerned that men–the primary readers of genres featuring such characters–struggle living up to these prototypes.
+Yet few are concerned that men–the primary readers of genres featuring such characters–struggle to live up to these prototypes.

 It’s a double standard that has a long history.

-Certainly, a reading addiction can be a problem if a person does it all day, letting life pass him or her by.
+Indeed, a reading addiction can be a problem if a person does it all day, letting life pass him or her by.
 The Germans even have a word for such mania: lesesucht.
-This term came about in the 18th century when literature was widely disseminated, allowing ordinary people to enjoy books for pleasure.
+This term came about in the 18th century when literature was widely disseminated.
+Now ordinary people could enjoy books for pleasure.

 Concerns arose that if women read, they would ignore their household responsibilities.
 Their heads would be filled with idealistic fantasies.
 Reading was supposed to be for the pursuit of knowledge.
 It was not a way for the uneducated masses to pass their idle time.